dontLoveBugs/DORN_pytorch/README.md

 ### Introduction
 This is a PyTorch(0.4.0) implementation of [Deep Ordinal Regression Network for Monocular Depth Estimation](http://arxiv.org/abs/1806.02446).
-The train script will be aviliable after soon!
+The train script will be available after soon!

 ### TODO
 - [x] DORN model in nyu and kitti